oznu/homebridge-gsh/README.md

 ## Overview

-The SmartGuard Motion Detection System leverages your existing RTSP-enabled cameras to detect motion and notify you via Line Notify.
-It integrates with Homebridge to provide compatibility with Google Smart Home, allowing notifications and control across both **iOS** and **Android** devices.
+The SmartGuard Motion Detection System utilizes your existing RTSP-enabled cameras to detect motion and notify you via Line Notify, and integrates with Homebridge to provide compatibility with Google Smart Home for control across both **iOS** and **Android** devices.
+This system also includes a Python script to process images and videos when motion is detected, adding advanced analytics and custom actions based on the results.

 ## Features

 - **Universal Compatibility**: Works with any RTSP-supported camera.
 - **Real-Time Notifications**: Utilizes Google Apps Script with Line Notify for instant alerts.
 - **Homebridge Integration**: Ensures full compatibility with iOS and Android via Homebridge-GSH.
+- **Advanced Analytics**: Calls a local Python script to analyze detected motion and handle custom alerts.
 - **Efficient Storage Management**: Automatically manages storage of video and image files, adhering to user-defined limits.

 ## Prerequisites